SoftwareAG/c8y-docs/src/render/guides/users-guide/overview/gui-features.html.md

 The application switcher shows all Cumulocity applications you currently have access to.
 This can be subscribed applications, either built-in or custom ones, and [own applications](/guides/user-guide/administration#own-applications).
 Just click the icon for the desired application to open it as active application.

-If you are using SAG One Cloud, the application switcher also shows other SAG One Cloud applications at the first level, followed by the Cumulocity applications:
+If you are using SAG Cloud, the application switcher also shows other SAG Cloud applications at the first level, followed by the Cumulocity applications:

 <img src="/guides/images/users-guide/app-switcher-sag-cloud.png" alt="Application switcher 2-level" style="max-width: 50%">